kjcamann/kjcamann.github.io/doc/csd/_sources/lists-rationale.rst.txt

    struct ListItem {
      int i;
-     csd::tailq_entry e;  // Note: not a template
+     tailq_entry e;  // Note: not a template
    };

 Later, it was changed to its current form: